Focus and Scope

 Peer Review Process

 Refereed content is typically reviewed by two peer reviewers in a double-blind review.
 Reviewers should have some familiarity/expertise with the topic of the article being reviewed.
 Reviewers will be asked to return their comments within 2-3 weeks of receiving the review.
 Evaluations should address such criteria as originality and currency of the topic, quality of the writing, appropriateness of methods and analysis, and presence of errors in the manuscript.
 Calls for peer reviewers will be sent out regularly over the CANMEDLIB listserv.

 JCHLA is published three times a year in April, August, and December.
-Submissions will be accepted throughout the year, but need to be submitted at least four months in advance of the next issue's release to be considered for publication in that issue (eg. submit April 1 for publication in the August issue).
+Submissions will be accepted throughout the year, but need to be submitted at least four months in advance of the next issue's release to be considered for publication in that issue:

 Open Access Policy